-Myles Cavanaugh is a versatile artist and impressionist painter from Lambertville, NJ.
+Myles Cavanaugh is a versatile artist from Lambertville, NJ.
 Born in 1974 to an artistic family, Cavanaugh was encouraged at an early age to experience his surroundings.
 “My family always urged me to be hands on,” says Cavanaugh, “I was allowed to carve wood, use tools, and make a

 mess , things other kids weren’t necessarily allowed to do.”

 These allowances naturally led him to discover his artistic abilities, which he was urged to pursue.
 Growing up in an area that valued art made it possible to consider becoming a professional artist.
 “I was very fortunate to grow up in a town with such a vibrant arts community — I wouldn’t be doing what I was doing if it weren’t for their support.”

 His steadfast drive to develop his craft led Cavanaugh to pursue art school, and in 1992, he enrolled in the Fine Arts Program at Pratt Institute in Brooklyn, NY.
 “I knew immediately that this was my career path.
 I worked hard, learning all I could until I felt comfortable calling myself an artist.
 Since then, I’ve never looked back.”

 Cavanaugh’s penchant for working hands-on continued to emerge as he enrolled in classical methods and techniques including wax casting, printmaking, and impressionism.
 Although he tried his hand at modern art, it became clear to him that his interests lay in the techniques of the old world masters, specifically on classical American impressionism

 Although mainly drawn to classical techniques, Cavanaugh became proficient in modern methods like graphic design, photography, and digital art.
 He has implemented these skills into his own work, and consults with businesses to bring innovation to their branding.